dh0169/iAmTracking/README.md

 2.)
 Open with Intellij, Maven will download dependencies listed in pom.xml.

 3.)
-Run DemoApplication.java, go to `http://localhost:8080`
+Run iAmTracking.java, go to `http://localhost:8080`

 ## Goals